 Historically in Phase I, the identification, assessment, and selection of a CapEx investment was carried out by the project owner and their internal experts.
 Today that collective group must often be augmented with expertise from outside the owner’s organization for concept development, feasibility and risk analysis and in manufacturing environments, even major equipment option consideration.
 Although the decision to augment is many times driven by the constraints mentioned above, it also proves to be very valuable to bring in the third-party teammates who typically provide additional objective views, lessons learned, and innovative alternatives from cross-industry experience.

 Choosing trusted partners with the project delivery expertise, technical and unit operation knowledge, cost and scheduling tools, coupled with a quality management system to keep the process organized from the start leads to better quality decision making and can prove invaluable to ultimately achieving the planned ROIC.

 Middough’s commitment to quality results in trusted performance recognized by our clients.
 We encourage each of our team members to assume personal responsibility for continuous improvement and compliance with our quality processes.
 Middough fills gaps in client resources and front-end expertise.
 Our MAPP™ (Middough Advanced Project Procedures) quality management system provides the structure and rigor necessary to consistently deliver value and help to reduce the risk and uncertainty of capital allocation and expenditure on major projects.
 If you want to optimize your capital investment for the highest ROIC, see how we can help.

-Please come back for part two in this 4-part series where we share some best practices for the Define stage of delivering quality capex project solutions.
+Please read part two in this 4-part series where we share some best practices for the Define stage of delivering quality CapEx project solutions.